 Current OOC Lead: Laena Velaryon (adeline mohr)

-Current IC Lead: Crown Prince Daemon Targaryen (NPC Infant)
+Current IC Lead: Daemon Targaryen, infant (NPC)

 The seat of Targaryen power, the Crownlands hold a great power of their own and many of its lords and vassals are known to hold great sway and influence over the Iron Throne.
 In the centuries since Aegon’s Conquest, Lords of the Crownlands have served on many a King’s Small Council and acted as advisor and friend to the conquering Valyrians.
 However, the death of the ‘Last Dragon’ and the subsequent thinning of Valyrian blood, has left the Crown and its Kingdom in a precarious position.
 Maegor II lacks any trueborn heirs and his appetites and tastes have left a sour taste in his lord’s mouths.
 Many may think to determine the course of Westeros’ history in the coming months but only fools would think to discount the Crownlands and its hold upon the throne.